How Do Pensions And Life Insurance Work Together?

 A pension-linked life insurance policy allows you the benefits of life insurance and the benefits of an additional pension on top of your state pension and any other retirement funds you have.

-This allows you a higher standard of living in your retirement, which lets you live in nicer accommodations, afford more luxuries, have more flexibility in your activities, and afford private medical care if you prefer it.
+This allows you to maintain a higher standard of living in retirement, which enables you to live in nicer accommodations, afford more luxuries, have greater flexibility in your activities, and access private medical care if you prefer it.

 Depending on the amount you have saved up, you could even end up at the higher end of income in the UK.